typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-floating-promises.md

 ### `ignoreVoid`

 This allows you to stop the rule reporting promises consumed with void operator.
-This can be a good way to explicitly mark a promise as intentially not awaited.
+This can be a good way to explicitly mark a promise as intentionally not awaited.

 Examples of **correct** code for this rule with `{ ignoreVoid: true }`: